 A CRM is software that helps manage your interactions with leads and customers – it gives your employees a template to follow throughout the sales cycle.
 In addition, a CRM provides business owners a high level of oversight.
 You can easily monitor how salespeople are performing, which stages are losing the most customers, how different lead sources are converting, and more.

-In greater detail, here’s the main benefits to using a CRM:
+In greater detail, here are the main benefits of using a CRM:

 - Measure Sales Performance – Additionally, you can find out how each salesperson has been performing, including their overall revenue and win/loss ratio.
 You can identify any specific areas for improvement – say, if a salesperson tends to lose deals during “evaluation.”

 - Forecast your Earnings – By tracking where each deal is along the sales cycle, you can estimate your chances of success and thus predict your earnings.
 You can do this for your entire company or for specific employees.

 - Integrate with other tools – When your CRM integrates well with other software, you can more easily bring deals through the sales cycle.

 Next, we’ll show you how to set up Pipedrive CRM so you can start reaping these benefits for your own business.

 How to Set up Pipedrive CRM

 By the end of this section, your Pipedrive CRM will be set up to manage your business’ sales cycle.
 First, we’ll add your contact data; next, we’ll customize your sales cycle; then, we’ll show you how to use Pipedrive to evaluate your sales cycle to give you insight on what’s working and where there may be opportunities for improvement.